 Waubonsee’s Fire Science program is as exciting as the industry itself.
 Experienced firefighters in partnership with the Oswego Fire Protection Department lead students in classroom studies and live fire exercises.
-Curriculum covers basic and advanced concepts, from hands-on techniques to strategic tactics.
-Science is emphasized too, as well as machinery operations and hazardous materials.
-Whether you receive an Associate Degree or one of our certifications, you’ll be prepared for the Office of the Illinois State Fire Marshall certification exam—and an exhilarating future in fire science.
+Our curriculum covers basic and advanced concepts, from hands-on techniques to strategic tactics.
+You will also receive training in vehicle extrication, hazardous materials, and safe driving and operation of fire apparatus.
+Whether you receive an Associate Degree or one of our certificates, you’ll be prepared for the Office of the Illinois State Fire Marshall certification exam—and an exhilarating future in fire science.

 Admission, Information and Certification

 The Fire Science Program has special admission requirements.